Mmmgnus/m/apps/docs/README.md

 ## How It Works

 1. **Read CEM**: The generator reads `custom-elements.json` from the components package
-2. **Extract Components**: Parses the manifest to extract component metadata (attributes, slots, etc.)
+2. **Extract Components**: Parses the manifest to extract component metadata (attributes, slots, examples, etc.)
-3. **Generate Pages**: Creates HTML pages using simple template functions
+3. **Generate Pages**: Creates HTML pages using modular template functions
 4. **Copy Sources**: Copies component source files so live examples can import them

+### CEM as Source of Truth

+The Custom Elements Manifest is the **single source of truth** for all component documentation.
+Examples are captured from `@example` JSDoc tags during CEM analysis via a custom plugin (`packages/tools/cem-plugins/examples-plugin.js`).

+This means:
+- ✅ No duplication - examples live in component files only
+- ✅ No parsing at docs build time - everything comes from CEM
+- ✅ Any tool that reads CEM can access examples
+- ✅ Examples are versioned with the components

 ## Live Examples